Charlesss-0/Charlesss-0/README.md

 ### <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;**About me**

-**I'm a Full-Stack Developer with expertise in JavaScript, TypeScript, and modern frameworks like React and Next.js.
+**I'm a Full-Stack Web Developer with expertise in JavaScript, TypeScript, and modern frameworks like React and Next.js.
 I'm passionate about building scalable and maintainable applications, and I love exploring new technologies and libraries.**

 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help<br>